-The First Lien Term Loan required (after giving effect to the First Lien Amendment) quarterly principal payments of approximately \$3.5 million until March 31, 2024, with the remaining outstanding principal amount required to be paid on the maturity date, April 27, 2024.
-The First Lien Term Loan required a prepayment of principal, subject to certain exceptions, in connection with the receipt of proceeds from certain asset sales, casualty events, and debt issuances by the Company, and up to 50% of annual excess cash flow, as defined in and as further set forth in the First Lien Credit Agreement.
-When a principal prepayment was required, the prepayment offset the future quarterly principal payments of the same amount.
-As of December 31, 2020, subject to the request of the lenders of the First Lien Term Loan, a principal prepayment of up to \$21.9 million was required.
-In April 2021, the Company made a principal prepayment of \$1.5 million to those lenders who made such a request.
+The First Lien Term Loan required quarterly principal payments of approximately \$3.5 million until March 31, 2024, with the remaining outstanding principal amount required to be paid on April 27, 2024.
+The First Lien Term Loan required a prepayment of principal, subject to certain exceptions, in connection with the receipt of proceeds from certain asset sales, casualty events, and debt issuances by us, and up to 50% of annual excess cash flow, as defined in and as further set forth in the First Lien Credit Agreement.
+When a principal prepayment is required, the prepayment offsets the future quarterly principal payments of the same amount were required.
+The annual excess cash flow calculation for the year ended December 31, 2020 required a principal prepayment of \$1.5 million, which was paid in April 2021.
+The annual excess cash flow calculation for the year ended December 31, 2019 did not require a principal prepayment.

-The Company made a principal prepayment of \$525.0 million on July 30, 2021.
-Subsequently, in September 2021, using the proceeds from the Term B Loan provided in the 2021 Credit Agreement and cash on hand, the Company fully repaid the remaining \$804.2 million of outstanding borrowings on the First Lien Term Loan.
+In September 2021, using the proceeds from the Term B Loan provided in the 2021 Credit Agreement and cash on hand, the Company fully repaid \$804.2 million of outstanding borrowings on the First Lien Term Loan.